okmatija/Puck/plan.md

 # General

 [x] Add a basic menu
-[ ] Add a restart button
+[ ] @TODOOO Use local versions of the GetRect and Simp modules [ ] Add a restart button
 [ ] Options to have the window always on top
 [ ] Add an option to toggle the ball type

 [ ] Add an option to toggle the paddle type
 [ ] Add an option to set the level/obstruction type
-[ ] Add an option to set the socket address (aka ip_address:port_number)
+[ ] Add an option to set the socket address (aka ip_address:port_number) [ ] Add an option for game mode e.g., best of/first to/rally (high scores)

 # Payment